Sex shop: Australia

 In the 1960s, American military personnel spending rest and recreation time in the Kings Cross area of Sydney led to a proliferation of sex shops in the area.
 The development of sex shops in the country was assisted by the legalisation of the import of pornographic magazines in 1971, the appearance of mass-produced battery-powered vibrators in the 1970s and the arrival of X-rated videos in the 1980s.
 The popularity of Internet pornography in the 2000s resulted in a drop in sex shop sales, some store closures and diversification into non-sex-related adult goods.
+Online sex-shops have also opened.

 Sex shops in Australia are regulated by state laws and are subject to local planning controls.
 While laws differ between states, licensees must abide by strict conditions that commonly require premises to be at least 200 metres from schools and churches.
 Windows are often required to be blacked out and admission restricted to over 18s, with offences prosecuted by police under section 578E of the Crimes Act.

 Under the laws of the state of New South Wales (NSW), non-contraceptive sex products can be sold only in shops that have been granted a restricted premise licence by local councils.
 Nevertheless, by 2013, a number of NSW lingerie stores had begun selling adult toys and books in shopping malls without being granted a licence.